codesport/fitness-club-dao/README.md

 Hardhat is the the star of the show.
 It compiles and deploys the contracts to the block chain.
 Hardhat has a JS library that allows for native non command line use on node.

 ### Frontend

+The UI is itentionally rudimentry.
+It was quickly protyped to show functionality required for an MVP.

 The frontend uses React functional components.
 I began learning React in August 2020 using a strict [Model-View-Controller (MVC)](https://github.com/codesport/admin-panel)] design pattern with a Class Component a the Controller.
 With that pattern, I would send props downstream (prop-drilling) to my functional components.
 Facebook's React team now encourages devs to use Functional Components instead.